MrJasperge/Web-game/README.md

 # Web-game
-Game for web browser
+Game for Chrome web browser
-#game
+# Game
-I don't know yet
+I don't know which game yet
+# FAQ
+What game? - Don't know
+Are you a good programmer? - No
+What's your favorite color? - Red